← Back to ResourcesBreed Guides

 Are there English Bulldog rescues in Alberta or Canada?

-Before sending money or signing anything, verify any rescue by name.
+Before sending money or signing anything with an unfamiliar rescue, verify by name.
 Four checks the rescues we work with all pass:

-1. Canada Revenue Agency charitable registry lookup (canada.ca CRA charity search)
+1. Canada Revenue Agency charitable registry lookup (canada.ca CRA charity search).
+Alberta Bulldog Rescue Society's registration number is #76613 1114 RR0001 and is publicly verifiable.

 2. Physical address you can put into a map